|

 fewer pet schemes competing for available cash in that council than

-there will be in East Cheshire.
-That sounds odd because we are a
+there would be in East Cheshire.
+That name still sounds odd to me because we are a

-civic celebrations evening will also include the presentation of awards
+civic celebrations evening was also to include the presentation of awards

 to the people who produced the "most attractive Christmas Lights

-display" last year and the presentation of grant cheques to local groups
+display" the previous year and the presentation of grant cheques to local groups

-and societies (said to be a new venture, although the council has been
+and societies - said to be a new venture even though the council had